Table of Contents

 Stress relief and mental health benefits

 Exercise is an effective tool in managing stress and promoting mental health, which is increasingly important for the young professional working in demanding jobs.
-Stress relief from gyms and home workouts is somewhat different from each other, as follows:
+The stress relief provided by gyms and home workouts differs in several ways, as outlined below:

 - Gym workouts: